 Why did I take so long to buy a Cashmerette pattern?
-Am I crazy?
-The Cashmerette blog is one of the things that inspired me to to take my first sewing class.
+Why?
+The Cashmerette blog is one of the things that inspired me to to take my first (and only, so far) sewing class.
 Let me just say, I wish I had bought one sooner.
 I have future plans for the Dartmouth pattern, but for now I have completed the Upton dress in View B, with the gored skirt, for our rehearsal dinner.

 I scored this clearance Nate Berkus blue palm upholstery fabric.
 I’m glad the Upton is partially lined, because it is a bit scratchy.
 Let me warn you ahead of time, I did zero pattern matching which wouldn’t be terrible on it’s own, except I didn’t realize the palm leaves were directional until I was damn near finished.
 Oops!
 In my mind they were going in all different directions.